 5. Establish some productivity rituals

-We’re creatures of habit, so set up some rituals that will automate your behaviour to work more productively without tiring yourself out.
+We’re creatures of habit, so set up some routines that will automate your behaviour to work more productively without tiring yourself out.
 For example, choose one big task every morning to focus on and complete it.
 That way, you’ll accomplish something difficult during a time of day when you should have the most energy and least distractions.

 6. Get up earlier

-Research suggests that early mornings can really help you to seize the day.
+Research suggests that early mornings can help you to seize the day.
 So resist hitting the snooze button and leap out of bed.
 You’ll find those quiet hours before everyone else stirs, will be your most productive yet.
 If you’re not a morning person, why not start with small steps, such as getting up 15 minutes earlier every day and gradually increasing the time.

 7. Invest in better technology

 Often, the things that waste our time are the tools and technology we’re using to get work done.
 In which case, review your computer and accessories.
 Consider all your current software.
 Is there anything that can be upgraded to speed up your work and make your day more efficient?
 Read freelancer Ben Matthews’ helpful guide on 29 essential freelance tools for some extra hints and tips.